tonyhb/redux-ui/README.md

    updates state within `uiKey`
 4. `resetUI`: A function which resets the state within `uiKey` to its default

+The decorator will set any default state specified (see below).

+On `componentWillUnmount` the entire state in `uiKey` will be set to undefined.

+You can also blow away state by calling	`resetUI` (for example, on router changes).

+Automatic resetting based on action types to be worked on.

 ### Examples

 ```js